Everyone talks about building traffic.

 But boosting your conversion rates?

 It doesn’t have to be that hard!

 We’re not trying to end on a false happy note either.
 The fact is, with the right tools, you can get a lot more conversions from your blog.

 Sprinkle in some popups, hand out CTAs like beers at happy hour, and you’ll get instant improvement.

-As an added bonus I have created an infographic below in which I’ve broken down the techniques you need to follow and the strategies you need to implement to achieve your conversion goals.
+As an added bonus we have created an infographic below in which we’ve broken down the techniques you need to follow and the strategies you need to implement to achieve your conversion goals.